cc-d/liberlife/docs/NAMESPACEPHILOSOPHY.md

    - Relative imports also reinforce the idea of treating each namespace or directory as its independent module, aiding in understanding the codebase hierarchy and dependencies.

-   - **MOST IMPORTANTLY** this keeps the namespace clean and prevents long names or single monolithic packages/modules, and avoids any sort of overlap with `PYTHONPATH`
+   - **MOST IMPORTANTLY** this keeps the namespace clean and prevents long names or single monolithic packages/modules, and avoids any sort of overlap or ambiguity with other packages/modules on the `PYTHONPATH`.

 Through structured namespace management, focusing on conceptual segregation, developers can efficiently navigate the codebase, reduce naming collisions, and encourage a maintainable and scalable project.